fish-aimf/axthj67-ssi-research-paper/RESEARCH-DATA/investigation 2/fields/WHAT-TO-DO.md

 **INSERT SUBJECT HERE (BOLDED)**

 Generate questions following the rules above.
-Please provide the questions inside a text box \`\` for easy copy and pasting reasons At the bottom, you should include which question type is ommited, if any.
+Please provide the questions inside a text box \`\` for easy copy and pasting reasons.
+The Set letter should be outside.
+At the bottom, you should include which question type is ommited, if any.
 In this exact format including the name of the question type, and nothing else.